-Anamudi is the uppermost peak in the Western Ghats of South India with an elevation of 2695 meters.
-It is located in the Idduki district of Kerala.
-The slopes of the peak flourish in all categories of rare fauna and flora.
-The Atlas moth, is the bulkiest of its type in the world, is a unique inhabitant of the park.
-Other rare animal species found here are the lion-tailed macaques, leopards, the Nilgiri Langurs, tigers, etc.
+Anamudi is the highest point in the Western Ghats in South India at 2695 feet.
+It is located in Idukki District of Kerala.
+Rare fauna and flora in all sections of The Slopes.
+The Atlas Moth, the largest in the world, is a unique resident of the park.
+Some of the rare species found here include lion-tailed macaques, leopards, Nilgiris langurs and tigers.

-Anamudi Shola national park located in this locale is actually a protected area, which is administered by the forestry dept of Kerala.
-The sanctuary is separated into three constituencies – the core area, the tourism area and the buffer area.
-Visitors are allowed only to the tourism area – Rajamalai – where the Nilgiri Tahr can be observed at close quarters.
-Visitors are not allowed here during the monsoon season.
+The Anamudi Shola National Park which is located in this region is a protected area and is managed by the Forest Department of Kerala.
+The wildlife sanctuary is divided into three areas: core area, tourism area and buffer area.
+Visitors are only allowed to tour the Rajamalai – the Nilgiris Tahar, which is nearby.
+Visitors are not allowed during the rainy season.